anaperinii/anaperinii/README.md

 <p align="left">
   Hi, I'm Ana Luisa and I'm studying Software Engineering.
 Constantly developing my skills and projects as a Back-End Developer and passionate about the world of Data Science.
+  Enthusiastic about applying all my knowledge and passion to new challenges, projects that impact the community and opportunities.
 </p>

 ### Skills